ngynls/LibraryApplicationNg/README.md

 ## Usage
 Clone the project, then use the `npm install` command in the parent folder & in the client folder to install all the necessary dependencies to run this app.

-Create a config folder with a file named keys.js containing your mongodb/mlab url & JWT secret.
+In the config folder, create a file named keys.js containing your mongodb/mlab url & JWT secret.

 ```
 module.exports={